amartincolby/Rust-Quick-Guide/README.md

     Most of the time, if you are using async, it will be a key part of your application.
 As such, your main() function will be labeled as async.
 It requires the #[tokio::main] attribute, otherwise the compiler will throw an error.
 For this tutorial, I have labeled the main() function.
-Other runtimes may have other methods of initialization and implementation details. */
+I am using the Tokio attribute, but Actix has its own.
+Since I am only using basic async syntax in this tutorial, that is fine, but if I wanted access to Actix's full set of features, I would need to use its attribute, thus tying me more closely to its implementation. */

     /*** Functions ***/